 Summary: Current law prohibits an entity from substantially diverting or obstructing the natural flow of, or substantially changing or using any material from the bed, channel, or bank of, any river, stream, or lake, or deposit or dispose of debris, waste, or other material containing crumbled, flaked, or ground pavement where it may pass into any river, stream, or lake, except under specified conditions, including requiring the entity to send written notification to the Department of Fish and Wildlife regarding the activity in the manner prescribed by the department.
 This bill would require a project proponent, if already required to submit a notification to the department, to submit to the department the certified or adopted environmental review document, as applicable, for the activity in the notification.
 The bill would require the department, under prescribed circumstances, to take certain actions within specified timelines, or within a mutually agreed-to extension of time.

 SB 231(HURTADO D) WATER MEASUREMENT.

-Status: 4/19/2023-From committee: Do pass as amended and re-refer to Com. on
+Status: 5/18/2023-From committee: Do pass.
+(Ayes 7.

-APPR.
-(Ayes 9.
 Noes 0.)
-(April 18).
+(May 18).
+Read